TAGC1/project-orion-2.0/README.md

 THIS APP IS NOT FULLY DEVELPOED.

-When starting up the app, run the app from the stable branch.
-The main branch is where we keep bugs and work in progress.
+This branch is where we keep bugs and work in progress.
-Then run server.js and the index.js first using NODE.

-EXAMPLE:
-node server.js

-Afterwards run "ionic serve" to create a virtual app that runs on the webrowser.
+Run "ionic serve" to create a virtual app that runs on the webrowser.

+WARNING: SOME COMPENENTS MAY NOT LOAD PROPERLY!